There is no denying it, I thoroughly enjoy working with Amazon Web Services (AWS) as a solution.

 - Building our front and backend services proved to be complex

 AWS had just announced that Lambda was coming to our region.
 The timing was perfect.
 They’d been on my radar as I’d identified Lambda as a possible solution, but we had disregarded it because it hadn’t been available until now.
-I studied the serverless environment variables to see if we could build our application around it and how it would work for us.
+I studied up on it to see if we could build our application around it and how it would work for us.

 The Lambda Solution

-Getting started with AWS Lambda function is pretty straightforward.
+Getting started with Lambda is pretty straight forward.
 The documentation is quite good and the available community resources meant that finding a solution didn’t take much time at all.
 That said, it soon became apparent that the learning curve was going to be steep and challenging.
-I had to work out what services were needed, how they worked and how we could set up multiple environments that allowed us to progress code through.
+I had to work out what services were needed, how they worked and how we could setup multiple environments that allowed us to progress code through.